DTransaction/DND-Dice-Roller/README.md

 | [2200 Ohm resistor](https://www.pishop.ca/product/resistor-kit-14w-500-total/)                                               |    3  |
 | [Various colour and length solid core 22AWG wire](https://www.pishop.ca/search.php?page=2&section=product&search_query=wire) | Many! |

+## What's in the Crystal Ball?
+...
+I see the circuit being established into a more permanent enclosure, perhaps soldered onto a strip board inside a wooden box...

+...
+There is also a potential gain in efficiency as the program currently has to continuously check if the button has been pressed or not...

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)